(kan a MYE sin)

 No dosage adjustment provided in manufacturer’s labeling.

 IV: Must be further diluted prior to IV infusion.
-For adults, dilute 500 mg in 100-200 mL of appropriate solution or 1 g in 200-400 mL.
+For adults, dilute 500 mg in 100 to 200 mL of D5W or NS or 1 g in 200 to 400 mL.
 For pediatric patients, use sufficient amount to infuse solution over 30-60 minutes.

 Intraperitoneal: Dilute dose in 20 mL sterile distilled water.